waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Kasplat not spawning in Caves
 - T&Ses are closing, causing entrances to be closed off
 - Softlocks are occuring
+- Arcade is broken upon exit
+- [Glitchless] T&S for Fungi Boss showing non-Chunky Kong
+- [Glitchless] T&S for Factory Boss showing Lanky Kong
+- Spoiler log for bosses shown out of order
+- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless
+- T&S Portals close upon exiting a level where the key has already been obtained